Dazzy Vance and W. C. Fields

 W. C. Fields trashes the real-life Palm Beach estate of Edward Stotesbury in It’s the Old Army Game.
 Dazzy Vance was not far away.

-In 1926, W. C. Fields filmed It’s the Old Army Game.
-The silent movie has something to do with Florida real-estate scams.
-Perhaps it’s best remembered for showcasing the complex and alluring Midwesterner Louise Brooks before she left Hollywood pictures for Germany, becoming an international star under G. W. Pabst in the Frank Wedekind-inspired Pandora’s Box (Die Büchse der Pandora).
-Brooks was married to Edward Sutherland at the time of the Fields movie.
-He was a handsome director, a man’s man, who took to Fields like the proverbial duck to water (or gin to tonic).
+In 1926 W. C. Fields filmed It’s the Old Army Game.
+The silent—minus shell-game patter (if only via intertitles)—movie has something to do with Florida real-estate scams, including elements Fields would re-create in his masterful It’s a Gift.
+But Army Game is best remembered for showcasing the complex and alluring Midwesterner Louise Brooks before she rocketed to international stardom, under G. W. Pabst, in the Frank Wedekind-inspired Pandora’s Box (Die Büchse der Pandora).
+Brooks was married to Edward Sutherland round the time of the Fields movie.
+Sutherland was a handsome director and man’s man who took to Fields like the proverbial duck to water (or gin to tonic).

 About rightoffthebatbook